top of page

 Krammer, L., Kadrijaj, V., Hostettler, R., et al.

-Poster presented at the Cardiovascular and Interventional Radiological Society of Europe congress.
+Poster Presentation.
 First evaluation of accuracy and efficiency of the Access Cube as compared to the standard of care Free Hand Method.
-Use of the Cube Navigation System resulted in statistically significantly improved accuracy (3.8 mm ± 1.3 mm vs 6.7mm ± 4.5 mm with the free hand method) and overall lower intervention time (263.1 s ±84.4 s versus FHM 411.2 s 141.0 s).
+Statistically significantly improved accuracy and overall lower intervention time.
 The number of CT scans was reduced to 1.4 versus FHM 2.8.

 Mokry, A., Willmitzer, F., Hostettler, R. et al.